vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/02_Committee_work.md

 - (1) The tropical year of 365.2422 days should be adopted for the purpose of calendar making.
 - (2) A scientific civil solar calendar to be hence forth called the National Calendar for purposes of dating should have its first day after the vernal equinox day, i.e., on the 22nd March.
 But for religious purposes the calculations may start 23° 15' ahead. of the V. E. point, for sometime to come ( as a concession to the prevailing custom ).
-- (3) The Saka era should be adopted for the reformed Indian Calendar.
+- (3) The śaka era should be adopted for the reformed Indian Calendar.
 - (4) All calculations should be made for a central station in India situated at 82.5° East Longitude and 23° 11' North Latitude (latitude of Ujjain).
 - (5) The day should be reckoned from midnight to midnight of the central station for civil purposes, but for religious purposes the local sunrise system may be followed.
 The Committee made the following recommendations to the Government of India :